godotengine/godot-contributing-docs/documentation/contributing_to_the_contributing_docs.rst

 The contributing documentation documents how people can best contribute to Godot.
 It is the website you are looking at right now!

-As an important part of Godot, we'd like to see this documentation evolve and improve alongside the rest of Godot.
+Because Godot is driven by public contributions, we'd like to see this documentation evolve and improve by contributions of its own.
 Community involvement is just as welcome on this site as in the rest of Godot's documentation!

 If you'd like to submit an idea for a change of guidelines or operations, please consider proposing it as an :ref:`idea <_doc_contributing_ideas>`